Riga Secondary School No. 13: History

 The school was founded in 1951.
 The project of the historical building of the school was developed by Latvian architect Jānis Pūpols, consulted by professor J. Birznieks.
 Practical part of the construction was supervised by civil engineer Aleksandrs Sorokins.
 The school opened its doors for students on September 1, 1951.
-From year 1957 till 1964 the school used to be known as Riga Polytechnic Work School No. 13.
+From 1957 to 1964, the school was known as Riga Polytechnic Work School No. 13.

 Organization

 Directors of Riga Secondary School No. 13 :